Euricom/training-workshop-JS-VUE-2017Q1/slides/vuejs-plugins.md

 }
 ```

-> Not async behavior here.
+> No async behavior here!

 ----